AaronC81/delta-null/core/design/instructions.md

 ## Immediate Loads

 Due to the limited instruction width, immediate instructions are kept to a minimum.
-The only instructions with immediate operands are these, and some branching instructions covered later.

 It would be possible to minimise even further by using a "shift 1 byte left and load low byte" instruction, but this may be excessively minimal, and using an extra bit to select the byte rounds